KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

     python gen_profiles_solution.py --registry ./vk.xml --input ./profiles --output-library-inc . --output-library-src .
 ```

+When `--output-library-src` is not specified, the header-only library is generated but not the header + source pair.

 For more information about the Vulkan Profiles library generation, use the command:

 ```